htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 the JSON file to avoid confusing surprises later.

-Additionally, be aware that *condor_annex* uses the Spot Fleet API in its “request” mode, which means that an annex created with Spot Fleet has the same semantics with respect to replacement as it would
+Additionally, be aware that *condor_annex* uses the Spot Fleet API in its "request" mode, which means that an annex created with Spot Fleet has the same semantics with respect to replacement as it would
 otherwise: if an instance terminates for any reason, including AWS taking it away to give to someone else, it is not replaced.